Dynamics of vortex cap solutions on the rotating unit sphere: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank David G. Dritschel for suggesting the problem.
+The third author also would like to thank Vincent Duchêne and Didier Smets who also arised the question during his PhD defense.
 The work of Claudia Garc\'ia has been supported by the MINECO--Feder (Spain) research grant number RTI2018--098850--B--I00, the Junta de Andaluc\'ia (Spain) Project FQM 954, the Severo Ochoa Programme for Centres of Excellence in R\&D(CEX2019-000904-S) and by the PID2021-124195NB-C32.
 The work of Zineb Hassainia has been supported by Tamkeen under the NYU Abu Dhabi Research Institute grant of the center SITE.
 The work of Emeric Roulley has been supported by PRIN 2020XB3EFL, "Hamiltonain and Dispersive PDEs".